IgorMing/rn-tv-series/README.md

 - Code organization
   - I've decided to keep styles, interfaces/types and component in the same file, for making easier to find where everything is placed

+## Informative

+- Considering that the challange doc's title is "Android challenge", I put all my attention on the Android build.
+Of course it does work in both platforms, but **maybe** in iOS we could find some minor UI issues.